Apply for a Temporary Event Notice (TEN)

 - Provision of late night refreshment.

-Send two copies of the form to the Licensing Unit with a cheque for £21 made payable to Liverpool City Council.
+- Send two copies of your application to the Licensing Authority with a cheque made payable to Liverpool City Council.